 Financing the Degree

-- Some of our graduate students are able to complete the degree in five quarters, taking 8-10 units per quarter autumn, winter, spring; autumn, winter (with the final quarter tuition rate reduced - special registration status required)
+- Some of our graduate students are able to complete the degree in five quarters also enrolling in 8-10 units per quarter (autumn, winter, spring; autumn, winter).

 Those who have a grant or fellowship from an outside source are welcome to apply it toward the tuition cost of the program.
 U.S. citizens or permanent residents may be eligible to apply for loans through Stanford.